vinitkotian/bithday-tracker/README.md

 1 _Open terminal and run `npm run dev`_

 2 _Open browser and lookup 'localhost:8080"_
-## P.S: Port No may difer do check logs on terminal after first step for right port no.
+## P.S: Port No may difer, do check logs on terminal after first step for right port no.